Dumpster diving is a fad that’s increasing in popularity across America.

-It might be useful for restaurant or food store managers to note that they are able to donate unsold food instead of throwing it away.
+Restaurant or food store managers can donate unsold food instead of throwing it away.
 The Good Samaritan Food Donation Act protects donors from liability when donating food near its expiration date to a non-profit organization.
-Click here to read about a free cafe supplied with dumpster diving finds.
+There is even a free cafe in operation that serves dumpster finds!